Jackerugo/ExAFK/README.md

 # ExAFK

 > ExAFK is a simple, lightweight AFK display that hooks into the EssentialsX AFK system.
-It shows titles, subtitles and gives players an effects if they go AFK manually using /afk or if they go AFK automatically set by the EssentialsX config.
-You can set one single message for each or multiple (as shown in config below), which will then choose a message at random.
+It shows titles, subtitles and gives players an effect if they go AFK manually using /afk or if they go AFK automatically set by the EssentialsX config.
+You can set one single message for each or multiple, which will then choose a message at random for each AFK status change.

-> Also supports hex colours in titles/subtitles allowing full customisation of messages!
+> Also supports hex colours in titles/subtitles and PlaceholderAPI, allowing full customisation of messages!

 ## Video Preview
 [![Video Preview](https://img.youtube.com/vi/2duTRidKfQM/0.jpg)](https://www.youtube.com/watch?v=2duTRidKfQM)